-- In the BeyondTrust Management Console, expand the Enterprise Console node, right-click the License Management node, and then click Create License Container. - 2.
-Clear the Allow Computers to Acquire Licenses Automatically box to prevent computers from obtaining a license (Optional). - If you clear the box, you must manually assign a license to each computer. - Select the location where you want to create a container and then click OK
+- 1. In the BeyondTrust Management Console, expand the Enterprise Console node, right-click the License Management node, and then click Create License Container. - 2.
+Uncheck the Allow Computers to Acquire Licenses Automatically box to prevent computers from obtaining a license (Optional).

+If you uncheck the box, you must manually assign a license to each computer.

+3. Select the location where you want to create a container and then click OK.